scoconno/scoconno.github.io/Time/project/literature.md

 ---

 ## Summary of submission
 I offer a lengthy description and clarification of what you are being asked to do below.
-In summary, you must submit a literature review that includes the following sections:
+In summary, you must submit a literature review that includes three sections and a bibliography.
+Here is one standard option:

-+ Section 1: raises your question against a shared context, i.e.,  a development and revision of your research proposal.
-This must be **150-300 words total.**
-+ Section 2: explains one answer from a representative resource defending that answer.
++ Section 1 provides all the relevant background and raises your research question.
 This must be **250-500 words total.**
++ Section 2 explains one answer from a representative resource defending that answer.
+This must be **500-750 words total.**
-+ Section 3: explains a different answer from a representative resource defending that answer.
-This must be **250-500 words total**.
++ Section 3 explains a different answer from a representative resource defending that answer.
+This must be **500-750 words total**.
-+ Section 4: bibliography.
++ Section 4 provides your bibliography.

 **Failure to include any of these sections will result in loss of points.**

+This structure is artificial.
+Many questions admit of more than two answers.
+Many similar answers have subtle differences.
+That's ok!
+If you can identify and explain two different mains answers to your question, then you will have learned the skill this assignment is designed to teach.

 ## Clarification

 You have decided on a question.
 You have identified some articles and books that seem relevant to your question and written annotations.
 Now what?
 Look at the bibliography at the end of any scholarly paper or the back of any book.
 The bibliography likely amounts to hundreds if not thousands of pages of work.
 But the author didn't write in detail about all of this work.
 What gives?
 The purpose of this assignment is to teach you what to do with all the material you have collected.
 What's it for?
 What should you include?
 How much work do you really have to do on it all?
 That means---literature review time!

-## What is a literature review?
+What is a literature review?
 Let's start with an analogy.
 You've been asked to design a website to help renters find homes in Jersey City.
 To make it easier for renters, you've been asked to identify some criteria that would allow them narrow their searches.
 What should these search criteria be?
 In order to answer this question, you need to read several different rental adverts.
 What are the common types of information that comes up?
 Obviously, price, location, size, square footage, etc. But what about a dishwasher?
 What about the color of the walls, carpet type, proximity to cinemas?
 Users of the website will be overwhelmed by too many criteria, so you need to decide what's most useful for them.

 Writing a literature review is similar in two ways: